-The fact is, sleep plays a key role in helping your brain form, retain, and remember important information gathered throughout the day.
-It’s a crucial part of the way human memory works… and without the right sleep schedule, you may find yourself struggling to remember the important stuff when your morning alarm goes off.
+The fact is, sleep is critical in helping your brain form, retain, and remember important information gathered throughout the day.
+It is a crucial part of how the human memory works, and without a balanced sleep schedule, you may find yourself struggling to remember the important stuff when your morning alarm goes off.

-To really understand how sleep impacts memory, it’s important to understand the basics of how memory works, how memory plays a role in overall brain health, and how sleep plays a critical role in keeping your memory sharp and on-point each and every day.
+To truly understand how sleep impacts memory, we must understand the basics of how memory works, how memory plays a role in overall brain health, and how sleep plays a critical role in keeping your memory sharp, and on-point each and daily.

 How Memory Works

-Scientific understanding of how memory works and how the brain creates memories is still something of an ongoing discussion.
-Overall, we do know a few things about memory that are important to understand: long-term memory vs short-term memory, and the three steps toward forming new memories.
+Scientific understanding of how memory works and how the brain creates memories is still an ongoing discussion.
+Overall, we know a few things about memory that are important to understand: long-term memory vs. short-term memory; and the three steps toward forming new memories.

 Why is the distinction important?
-Because long-term and short-term memory work in different ways and work with each other to help you accomplish things, and both are key to making your memory work the way it should.
+Because long-term and short-term memory work in different ways, they work with each other to help you accomplish things, and both are key to making your memory work the way it should.

-Think back to some of your most powerful childhood memories—driving your first car, meeting your partner, past holidays or celebrations—and you’ll be tapping into your long-term memory.
+Think back to some of your most stirring childhood memories—driving your first car, meeting your partner, past holidays or celebrations—and you will be tapping into your long-term memory.

-These are the important experiences in your life that your brain has retained very consciously, so you can think back and remember them as you get older.
-Long-term memory also plays a key role in making complex decisions, as you learn from previous experiences (and mistakes) and apply those lessons to new challenges.
+These are the essential experiences in your life that your brain has retained very consciously, so you can think back and remember them as you get older.
+Long-term memory also plays a primary role in making complex decisions, as you learn from previous experiences (and mistakes) and apply those lessons to new challenges.

-In contrast, think about what you had for breakfast this morning, or where you last left your keys.
-This is short-term memory, activity your brain captures and retains automatically and unconsciously so you can quickly make everyday decisions based on your surroundings.
-These aren’t big, life-affirming moments; they’re simple, normal occurrences that help you get through the day successfully.
+In contrast, think about what you had for breakfast this morning or where you last left your keys.
+Short-term memory is an activity your brain captures and retains automatically and unconsciously so you can quickly make everyday decisions based on your surroundings.
+These are not big, life-affirming moments; they are simple, everyday occurrences that help you get through the day successfully.

-To build long-term memories, you need to use and combine a lot of short-term memories, and your brain’s ability to gather and retain these short-term memories is incredibly important toward keeping your mind and memory sharp overall.
+To build long-term memories, you need to use and combine a lot of short-term memories.
+The brain and its ability to gather and retain these short-term memories are immensely critical toward keeping your mind and memory sharp overall.

-Sleep plays a big role in protecting both short-term and long-term memory, and without the right sleep schedule both could suffer—starting with your ability to form new memories in the first place.
+Sleep plays a vast role in protecting both short-term and long-term memory, and without a balanced sleep schedule, both could suffer—starting with your ability to form new memories in the first place.

 The Three Steps to Forming New Memories

-The process of forming new memories for both short- and long-term retention includes three important steps, each of which is necessary for healthy brain function:
+The process of forming new memories for both short- and long-term retention includes three critical steps, each of which is necessary for healthy brain function:

-- Acquisition, or gathering new information as part of your ongoing, everyday learning process.
+- Assemble, or gather up-to-date information as part of your ongoing, everyday learning process.